2025 Solar Incentives Guide for Elkridge, MD - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: You may be able to sign a net metering contract with your Elkridge utility company.
-This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then deduct this value from your monthly utility bill.
+- Net Metering: You may be able to sign a net metering contract with your Elkridge utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+They will then subtract this value from your monthly utility bill.

-• Tax Exemptions: These might come in the form of property tax exemptions, which allow you to ignore the value of your solar system when calculating the taxes you pay on your house.
-They may also include exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These might come in the form of property tax exemptions, which would allow you to ignore the value of your solar system when paying property tax on your house.
+You could also look for exemptions on sales tax at the time of purchase.

 Best for Leasing